LBaaS/lbaas-api/lbaas-tenant-api.md

 ### 4.7 Faults
-When issuing a LBaaS API request it is possible that an error can occur.
-In these cases, the system will return an HTTP error response code denoting the type of error and a response body with additional details regarding the error.(specific HTTP status codes possible are listed in each API definition)
+When issuing a LBaaS API request, it is possible that an error can occur.
+In these cases, the system will return an HTTP error response code denoting the type of error and a LBaaS response body with additional details regarding the error.
+Specific HTTP status codes possible are listed in each API definition.

-*The following represents the JSON response body used for all faults:*
+*The following JSON message represents the JSON response body used for all faults:*

 	{
 	   "message":"Description of fault",